thruthesky/fireflutter/docs/english/install.md

-# 설치
+# Installation

-Follow the instruction below to install Fireflutter into your app
+Follow the instruction below to install Fireflutter into your app.

 ## Install Fireflutter

 ### Install Fireflutter as a package

-Simply add the latest version of Fireflutter from pub.dev
+Simply add the latest version of Fireflutter from pub.dev.

 ### Install Fireflutter as a package developer